goFrendiAsgard/GoIgniter/README.md

 # How to start

 * If you use xampp, put this on `C:\xampp\htdocs`, open your browser, and type this url: `http://localhost/GoIgniter`
-* If you want to use php's default server, type `php amigo.php serve` in your terminal, open your browser, and type this url: `http://localhost:8080`
+* If you want to use php's default server, type `php amigo serve` in your terminal, open your browser, and type this url: `http://localhost:8080`

 # Feature